This year, businesses will be striving to keep pace with the digital revolution while maintaining focus on their core business.

 - Augmented data preparation allows business users controlled access to company data for testing theories.
 These users can clean, reformat, and adjust data as needed using intuitive tools.

 - Smart data discovery tools can query data without formal programming languages, making information widely accessible.
 The software is generally “drag and drop” based to reduce the learning curve.

 - Embedded analytics provide quick, easy-to-view analysis of commonly used KPI.
 They were big in 2017, but in 2018 they’ll get smarter and more user-friendly.

 Multi-cloud strategy refers to the practice of incorporating more than one cloud service (like Amazon Web Services, Microsoft Azure, or the Google Cloud Platform) into software architecture.
-A distributed architecture like this has advantages over the single-cloud structure.

 - Cost: Developers can choose the most cost-effective solution for each component.